 Visium HD tutorial¶

 We can run Sopa on Visium HD, as the 2 micron bins are subcellular.
-You can follow the "normal" API tutorial, or continue below to get exemples more specific to Visium HD data.
+It uses similar functions as in the "normal" API tutorial.

 For this tutorial, we use the mouse small intestine public dataset from 10X Genomics.